vanessa-hu/on-track/README.md

 ## Usage:

 Setting Up Account:
-User is first directed to a login page and must press the register tab of the navbar, located on the upper right corner of the page.
+The user is first directed to a login page and must press the register tab of the navbar, located on the upper right corner of the page.
-You must follow the parameters provided to create a unique username and password.
-Then press register.
+They follow the parameters provided to create a unique username and a strongpassword.
+Then, they press register.
-This will take you to a set goals page, where the user is allowed to enter the names of the 3 goals they want to track and its type (binary or numeric).
+This will take them to a set goals page, where the user is allowed to enter the names of the 3 goals they want to track and its type (binary or numeric).
+The goals must all be unique (case-insensitive, so dishes and DishEs are the same).
-Once set, the user will be redirected to the index/homepage, which welcomes the user and displays info on the 3 habits in a carousel. db
+Once set, the user will be redirected to the index/homepage, which welcomes the user and displays info on the 3 habits in a carousel.
-On the index page, each of the 3 pages (cards) of the carousel shows a habit, whether it's logged, Yes/No or numerical amount, and a button to take the user to the month-calendar page to view the current month calendar for that habit.
+On the index page, each of the 3 pages (cards) of the carousel shows a habit, whether it's logged, Yes/No or numerical amount if it is logged, and a button to take the user to the month view page to view the current month's data for that habit.

 Viewing Tracker (Monthly Calendar):
 The user can also always access each habit's month page via the three nav-bar tabs.

 [ Log Data ]
-Once on a month page for a habit, users can use the first form to log data (Yes/No for binary, any non-negative integer for numeric) for any month, day, year (each a drop-down menu) since the day they started tracking the habit.
+Once on a month page for a habit, users can use the first form to log data (Yes/No for binary, any non-negative integer for numeric) for any month, day, year (each a drop-down menu) that is not in the future and that is on or after the day they started tracking the habit.
 Clicking submit will log the data and take them back to the calendar page.
 - binary habit: day on calendar is green if completed, red if not, white if not logged
 - numeric habit: number will appear on the corresponding day.
 If not logged, -- will appear.